microsoft/DataConnectors/docs/m-extensions.md

 ### Testing in Visual Studio

 The Power Query SDK provides basic query execution capabilities, allowing you to test your extension without having to switch over to Power BI Desktop.
-See the (Query File)[#query-file] section for more details.
+See the [Query File](#query-file) section for more details.

 ### Build and Deploy from Visual Studio